also available in the book: Chronological Crue Vol.1 - The Eighties

 and scat movies to show the others.
 The band members go to a live sex

-show where a guy, with track marks up and down his arms and a tattoo
+show where a guy, with track marks up and down his arms and a tattoo of

-A black lady has guys eating a bratwurst out of her vagina.
+black lady has guys eating a bratwurst out of her vagina.

 Revolutionary Comics Inc.’s “Rock ‘n’ Roll Comic